Learn how to implement Consent Mode v2 with CookieYes and Google Tag Manager for privacy compliance and accurate data tracking.

 Introduction

 In today’s privacy-conscious world, obtaining user consent for cookie collection is essential.
 This article delves into Consent Mode v2, a framework that enables website owners to effectively manage user cookie consent using Google Tag Manager (GTM).
+We will explore the benefits of Consent Mode v2 and provide step-by-step instructions for its implementation using GTM and CookiesYes.

 I have uploaded a step-by-step YouTube video in Romanian with English subtitles available.